NAE Members please authenticate using your NAE member credentials.

 If you wish to change your credentials, please go to the NAE website and reset your username and password.

-The symposium will be hosted in partnership with the European Council of Academies of Applied Sciences, Technologies, and Engineering.
+The symposium will be hosted in partnership with the European Council of Academies of Applied Sciences, Technologies, and Engineering and the Slovenian Academy of Engineering and supported by The Grainger Foundation and the National Science Foundation.

 LIST OF SESSIONS

 (Order of sessions to be determined.
-Working titles only.
-Not all speakers confirmed.)
+Working titles only.)

 Symposium co-chairs: Marko Topič, University of Ljubljana, and Vahid Tarokh, Duke University